 Here are some great threads on working as a florist!

 Future Outlook For Florists

 While the floral industry generates approximately $6 billion annually, the job market within the field is not expected to grow.

 The Bureau of Labor Statistics shows a large decline in floral job opportunities by as much as 21%.

-Starting Your Own Floral Business
+Start Your Own Business Working With Flowers

 Read our review on IAP Career College which is largely based on real user experiences.

 Is A Career As A Florist Right For Me?

 If you’re questioning whether you possess the qualities of a good florist, your curiosity itself suggests you would probably be great at working with flowers.
 Natural talent for color and design, knowledge of the horticulture of flowers, and exceptional customer service skills are key attributes of successful florists.